isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 3. How can visitors purchase the required insurance coverage?

 Visitors must purchase COVID-19 travel insurance prior to their travel to Singapore.
-The SafeTravel website provides a list of the Singapore-based insurers’ products.
+The SafeTravel website provides <a href="">a list of the Singapore-based insurers’ products</a>.
 Visitors can visit the respective insurers’ websites to purchase the inbound insurance plan.
 They may reach out to the insurers for more information.

 #### 4. Do visitors need to show proof of travel insurance purchase when they apply for the VTP?